Christopher-I/UNICEFConnectKids/README.md

     -Main Smart Contract: It oversees the creation and managment of 'country manager' smart contracts.

-    -Country Manager Contract: It oversees the creation and managment of ISP and school smart contract.
+    -Country Manager Contract: It oversees the creation and managment of ISP and school smart contracts.
 It also keeps a record of all financial and data connectivity information within a country.

     -School Contract : Defines the identity of each school on the platform and sends connectivity information to its overseeing country manager smart contract.

      -ISP Contract : Defines the identity of each ISP on the platform and sends connectivity information to its overseeing country manager smart contract.
 It also receives funds sent my smart contracts at the end of each cycle.
-The controller of this contract should be respresentative of the ISP.
+The controller of this contract should be a respresentative of the ISP.

 <h3 name="Improvements">Improvements</h3>

-    -Complete algorithm that switches between different ISP providers based on their offer and repuatation.
+    -Complete smart contract algorithm that automatically switches between different ISP providers based on their offer and reputation.

+    -Complete algorithm that prioritized the next school to provide connectivity based on factors such as population and location.

+    -Create dispute managment function for cases where ISPs and school provide largely varying data.

+    -Create a UI mechanism to easily onbaord new schools on map based on their location.

     -Add more countries and schools to platform.